djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 choice once a primary owner has been selected, or enforce that the first new owner entered is the primary (Enter Primary Owner: ________ ) and then have an 'Add Secondary Owner' button?

 #---------------------------------------------------------------------------------
 # Manual - Auto Transaction Database Interface
 #
 # Table of Contents:
 # i.
 Login
 # ii.
 Database Entry Modules
 #     ii.a.
+New Vehicle Registration <-- Not Done but basic part is - Dan
 #     ii.b.
 #     ii.c.
 #     ii.d.
 Violation Record
 # iii.
 Search
 #     iii.a.
 #     iii.b.
 #     iii.c.
+Vehicle Search History
+# iv.
+General Information with regards to the interface
 #---------------------------------------------------------------------------------

 #---------------------------------------------------------------------------------
+# ii.a.
+New Vehicle Registration
+#---------------------------------------------------------------------------------
+# New Vehicle Registration will allow the user to enter data into the vehichle table.
+# As well the form will prompt users to add owners to the owner table, and/or people
+# amending the people table.
+#
+# i.
+When adding to the new vehicle registration form, we will require the Serial No
+# and the Type ID of the vehichle.
+If left blank, user will return an error indicating
+# so.
+#

+#---------------------------------------------------------------------------------
 # ii.d.
 Violation Record
 #---------------------------------------------------------------------------------
+#

-Violation record will allow the user to enter data into the ticket table.
+# Violation Record will allow the user to enter data into the ticket table.
-i.
-The basic form will allow the officer to input any driver they pull over to record the ticket.
+# i.
+The basic form will allow the officer to input any driver they pull over to record
+# the ticket.
+#

-ii.
-If the officer does not know the Violator SIN, he is able to pull up the primary owner of the vehicle in question using the 'Use Vehicle's Primary Owner SIN' button.
-This will query the database to obtain, and autofill the Violator SIN field with the primary owner's SIN.
-The Violator SIN field will be overrode if this option is used if there were any previous values entered into the field.
+# ii.
+If the officer does not know the Violator SIN, he is able to pull up
+# the primary owner of the vehicle in question using the 'Use Vehicle's Primary Owner SIN'
+# button.
+This will query the database to obtain, and autofill the Violator SIN field with
+# the primary owner's SIN.
+The Violator SIN field will be overrode if this option is used
+# if there were any previous values entered into the field.
+#
+# iii.
+The program will auto iterate the ticket number by querying your database
+# and incrementing by 1 the maximum value we can find.
+#

-The following fields are required: (1) Violator SIN (2) Vehicle Serial No (3) Officer SIN and (4) Violation Type due to the constraints of the database.
+# The following fields are required: (1) Violator SIN (2) Vehicle Serial No
+# (3) Officer SIN and (4) Violation Type due to the constraints of the database.
+#

-Both SIN numbers, Vehicle Serial No, and Violation type must match pre-entered data in the database.
+# Both SIN numbers, Vehicle Serial No, and Violation type must match pre-entered
+# data in the database.

+#---------------------------------------------------------------------------------
+# iii.c.
+Vehicle Search History
+#---------------------------------------------------------------------------------
+# Vehicle Search History will allow the user to search by Vehicle Serial No. When inputted, press
+# OK to obtain your results.
+The results will display:
+#
+# i.
+The number of results found
+#
+# ii.
+And an output listing: (1) The serial number of the vehicle,
+# (2) the number of sales the vehicle has been in,
+# (3) the average price, and (4) the number of tickets